cognitive intuitionism (4)

 Role of Thinking Secondary or unnecessary The primary means of intuition

-Moral Truths Universal and pre-existing Individually discovered and created
+Moral Truths Universal and pre-existing fixed set of principles Universal, but individually discovered and applied.

 Development Passive (intuition simply "happens") Requires cultivation of cognitive capacities